JimOfLeisure/read-civ-data/ConvertCiv3Media/readme.md

 - Does not account for endianness; if compiled on a big endian system, number formats may be wrong
 - Does not yet handle unit smoke colors
 - Unit color parameterization not yet fully plumbed
+- Only stores one palette per Flic, but the spec allows for palette changes beween frames, and Civ3 reportedly has some of that, although I haven't seen it yet